The twins wake me up with guilty, concerned expressions. Welcome home.

 “Sounds like you offended her.”

 “Her step-son was on the gossip page with us.
-She was mad about it.”
+She was mad about that.”

 “John Lennon’s son?”

 “Well, Julian liked it.
 After we got her together with Andy Warhol, they both agreed to do a photography show for the Jace’s Place charity.”